ChatGPT Advanced Features: How to Leverage It for Content Marketing in 2026

 Projects are described as "smart workspaces" that keep long-running work organized, letting you group chats, add instructions, and upload or attach sources so ChatGPT stays on-topic.

-Canvas is a separate interface designed for writing/coding that supports editing and revisions.
+Canvas is a separate interface designed for writing and coding that supports editing and revisions.

 Deep Research is intended for thorough, multi-step research on the web and synthesis into documented reports.